google/ads-api-report-fetcher/js/README.md

   }
 ```

-Alternatively you can encorporate `keepData` option of the `BigQueryWriter`:
+Alternatively you can incorporate `keepData` option of the `BigQueryWriter`:
 ```ts
   let writer =
       new BigQueryWriter(projectId, dataset, {keepData: true});